 Ireland’s Data Protection Commision (DPC), a leading independent EU regulator for a number of top global internet firms, could impose fines of up to 4% of global revenue, if it finds the video-sharing platform to have breached GDPR regulations.

-The first of the DPC’s investigations will examine TikTok’s compliance regarding “the processing of personal data in the context of platform settings for users under age 18 and age verification measure for persons under 13”, it said in a statement.
+The first of the DPC’s investigations will examine TikTok’s compliance regarding “the processing of personal data in the context of platform settings for users under age 18 and age verification measures for persons under 13”, it said in a statement.

 This line of scrutiny will also look at whether the firm has complied with GDPR transparency obligations.